nonieKely/Warchall/chapiterOne_level0_to_5.md

 - Level 5

-The rank is so ironic because this is the easiest level.
+The rank is so ironic because this is othe easiest level.
 I just had to read the README inside the directory to find the 5th solution.